 It's now:

-Which requests need the expensive closed model, which can go to V4-Pro, and which should be routed to V4-Flash?
+Which requests need the expensive closed model, which belong on V4-Pro, and which belong on V4-Flash?

 That routing question is where cost engineering starts to look like product architecture.

-DeepSeek's hosted API is available now.
-The release says users can keep the same base_url and switch the model name to deepseek-v4-pro or deepseek-v4-flash.
+DeepSeek lists the hosted API as available in its release docs.
+Users can keep the same base_url and switch the model name to deepseek-v4-pro or deepseek-v4-flash.
 It also supports OpenAI Chat Completions and Anthropic API formats.[1]

 There's one date to put on the migration calendar: deepseek-chat and deepseek-reasoner retire after July 24, 2026 at 15:59 UTC.
 DeepSeek says those names currently route to V4-Flash non-thinking and thinking modes, but they won't remain accessible after the retirement date.[1]

-For teams already using DeepSeek as a cheap reasoning lane, this isn't a cosmetic rename.
+For teams already using DeepSeek as a low-cost reasoning lane, this isn't a cosmetic rename.
 Update model IDs, retest thinking mode behavior, and check any client code that assumes deepseek-reasoner is a stable model string.
+DeepSeek's Claude Code guide also uses deepseek-v4-pro[1m] for the Anthropic-compatible path, so copy the model ID from the integration guide for your client instead of assuming every tool uses the same spelling.[3]

-The old story was simple: US labs had the frontier models, while open models were useful but clearly behind.
+The older story was cleaner: US labs had the frontier models, while open models were useful but clearly behind.
 DeepSeek keeps making that story harder to defend.

-V4-Pro's official benchmark table places it near closed frontier systems on several coding and agentic tasks, and its long-context design isn't just a copied feature checklist.[2]
-The release is also openly framed around cost-effective 1M context, which is exactly where closed APIs have been able to charge a premium.
+V4-Pro's official benchmark table places it near closed frontier systems on several coding and agentic tasks, and its long-context design isn't a copied feature checklist.[2]
+The release is also openly framed around cost-effective 1M context, one area where closed APIs have been able to charge a premium.

 This doesn't mean DeepSeek beats every US model.
 It doesn't.
 The model card shows cases where Gemini, Claude, OpenAI, Kimi, or GLM lead.
 The important point is narrower: a non-US lab is repeatedly producing open-weight releases that force frontier comparisons.
 That changes the negotiation between developers and API vendors.